Design and Technology at Sir Thomas Rich's

 - Graphic Design

 “Design has taught me many new skills, both practical and in the design process.
 It has allowed me to express my creativity as well as improve my written communication skills.
 Design is a good complement to other subjects both creative and academic.
-It has given me a good grounding for my chosen subject of Interior Architecture.”
+It is essential if you want to go on to higher education to study a design-related course.”

-“I enjoy the fact that design is very practical based and differs from the other, more academic, subjects that I study.
-Since the beginning of the course I have had the opportunity to use a wide range of machinery in the manufacturing project, many of which are new to me.
+“I enjoy the fact that design is a practical-based subject and differs from the other, more academic, subjects that I study.
+I had the opportunity to use a wide range of machinery in the manufacturing project, many of which were new to me.
 Design is definitely a challenging subject but seeing the progress of your product is very rewarding.”

 “Design is a subject that offers a lot of freedom to design and manufacture your own personalised projects.
-An excellent opportunity for those who wish to express their creativity in a technical environment and to utilise the wide range of machinery and equipment available in the school workshop.
-Developing practical skills in this way strongly compliments the more theoretical, maths based, skills gained through other subjects.
-This is a strong advantage for anyone interested in engineering or other related disciplines.”
+Studying the subject provides and excellent opportunity for those who wish to express their creativity in a technical environment, and to utilise the wide range of machinery and equipment available in the school workshop.
+Developing practical skills in this way strongly complements the more theoretical, maths-based skills I have developed in my other subjects.
+This is a strong advantage for anyone interested in engineering or other design-related disciplines.”

-- Arkwright Scholarships: Y11 students have the opportunity to apply for a prestigious Arkwright Scholarship in Engineering or Design.
+- Arkwright Scholarships: Year 11 students have the opportunity to apply for a prestigious Arkwright Scholarship in Engineering or Design.